 Further help is available from:

-You can subscribe to the Small Business Connect newsletter to keep updated on changes that may impact your business.
+You can subscribe to the Business Queensland Connect newsletter to keep updated on changes that may impact your business.

 Online compliance checklist